 Know the equipment financing process

 The first step to getting your business equipment is to fully understand the financing process.
-Not only does it make the process smoother, but it also gives you peace of mind.
 The four main steps to financing equipment are as follows:

 Depending on the company you decide to work with, this step can either be incredibly simple, or a bit of a headache.
-With some equipment financing companies, especially ones specializing in your industry, the application process can be as easy as 1.)
-Filling out the online app, 2.)
-Talking to a consultant, 3.)
-Providing any necessary financial documents.
+With some equipment financing companies, especially ones specializing in your industry, the application process can be as easy as 1.) filling out the online app, 2.) talking to a consultant, and 3.) providing any necessary financial documents.
 When going to apply for equipment financing, look for a lender that has worked to make applying as easy as possible.

 After applying, a financing consultant will look over your application and make a decision.
 Some companies can get you an approval in as-little-as 24 hours!
 If time is of the essence, look for a lender that boasts fast approvals.

 Sign the agreement

 Once you have been approved and the details have been hammered out, you’ll sign the contract, most likely electronically, and arrangements will be made for equipment delivery/pick-up.

 Get Your Equipment

 Finally, your equipment will make its way to you.
 You’ll be expected to give it an once-over and provide verbal confirmation that you have received the appropriate equipment.
 Now, your lease officially starts, and you can put that equipment to good use!